Clarence Thomas: Religion

-Clarence Thomas was reconciled to the Catholic Church in the mid-1990s.
+Thomas was reconciled to the Catholic Church in the mid-1990s.
 In his autobiography, he criticized the church for failing to grapple with racism in the 1960s during the civil rights movement, saying it was not so "adamant about ending racism then as it is about ending abortion now".
-As of 2021, Thomas is one of 14 practicing Catholic justices in the Court's history and one of six currently serving (along with Alito, Kavanaugh, Roberts, Sotomayor and Barrett).
+As of 2021, Thomas is one of 14 practicing Catholic justices in the Court's history and one of six currently serving (along with Alito, Kavanaugh, Roberts, Sotomayor, and Barrett).
+Thomas believed that the case of Lee v.
+Weisman, which ruled that the Establishment Clause did not permit public schools to hold clergy-led religious prayers during graduation, was "wrongly decided", as he did not believe that the Establishment Clause applied to state governments.